 16 Jun 2025

 Before social media timelines determined our awareness and trailer drops came with countdowns, there were movies that didn’t just sell tickets — they sold ideas.
-Ideas so radical they cannot be encapsulated in a sentence.
-Stories that refused to be consumed — they needed to be deciphered.
+Ideas so radical that they cannot be encapsulated in a sentence.
+Stories that refused to be consumed; they needed to be deciphered.
 But how do you sell a film when its genius is reliant on the twist?
 When the spoiler is the essence of the story?

 You don’t give it away.
 You let the audience pursue it.